UrbanInstitute/community-development-financing/README.md

 - Add in data for download (get from Brett/Forney)
 - update github link
-- Add in social meta data stuff from Nicole
 - Update publish date from June XX, 2018 to the date.
 - Move to urbaninstitute github account
 - pull to production server